ouspg/tcsfw/Tools.md

     "file_type": "nmap"
 }
 ```
+The data files have to usually be named according the template dictated by file type.
+The templates are discussed below with file types.

 Each batch directory has also _label_, which allows to filter the processed data.
 By default, label is the name of the directory, but it can be changed in the metafile, e.g. the following NMAP data is filtered by label `nmap-01`.